-The Company contributes at the rate of 6% of each employee's monthly wages to the Labor Pension personal account of the Bureau of the Labor Insurance in accordance with the provisions of the Labor Pension Act.
-Under this defined contribution plan, the Company's contribution to the Bureau of Labor Insurance requires no additional legal or constructive obligations thereafter.

-The Company set aside \$6,945 thousand and \$6,966 thousand of the pension under the pension costs to the Bureau of Labor Insurance for the years ended December 31, 2019 and 2018, respectively.
+The Company allocates 6% of each employee's monthly wages to the labor pension personal account at the Bureau of Labor Insurance in accordance with the provisions of the Labor Pension Act.
+Under these defined contribution plans, the Company allocates a fixed amount to the Bureau of Labor Insurance without additional legal or constructive obligation.
+The Company set aside \$8,890 thousand and \$6,945 thousand of the pension under the pension costs to the Bureau of Labor Insurance for the years ended December 31, 2020 and 2019, respectively.